AlkisChristidis/hypervtools/README.md

 # hypervtools

+> A note for OVA files.
+They are really just a tar archive containing the actual vmdk,
+> so you can just use tar -xvf whatever.ova and then follow the process bellow to convert
+> the vmdk you just extracted.

 In order to convert a vmdk image to a vmx one, follow these steps:

 1. Run powershell as admin